The Beginner’s Guide to Boondocking: How to Dry Camp like a Pro

 Boondocking is a fancy term referred to by RV’ers who love to be off the grid and dry camp.
-Dry camping means no water, electricity, or sewer hook up.
+Dry camping means no water, electricity, or sewer hook-up.
 This type of camping is for anyone who wants to get closer to nature, away from the everyday hustle and bustle, and of course, it’s FREE!

 Now you may be asking a few questions such as, “Where do I find free spots?”
 “How do I save water or get power?”
 “Where do I dump and fill?”
 “Is this even safe?”
-I am here to put your mind at ease and get you moving in the right direction.
+We are here to put your mind at ease and get you moving in the right direction.

 Four Options for Boondocking